Sisters of Charity of Our Lady Mother of Mercy: Present day

 The motherhouse of the congregation is in Tilburg.

 The first school run by the Sisters of Charity was founded in the village of Pantasaph (North Wales).
 The former St Clare's Convent included a boarding school, a hospital and an orphanage.
-It was built by a Father Seraphin of Bruges, who brought the first group of sisters to it in 1861.
+It was built by a priest named Seraphin of Bruges, who brought the first group of sisters to it in 1861.
 It closed in 1977, having at its peak housed some 500 orphans.
 The site lay derelict for a number of years and was damaged by fire in 1985, but has since been partly demolished and the remainder restored as luxury accommodation.
 It is now a designated conservation area.
 As of 2019 the congregation has two houses in the UK and one in Ireland.

 In 1874, a group of sisters arrived in Baltic, Connecticut and established the Academy and Boarding School of the Holy Family.
 Their ministry also included tending the sick in hospitals.
 A second school was opened in Willimantic, Connecticut.
 The members of the international community are based in East Haven, Connecticut.

 In December 2005, this congregation had 889 members and 115 houses.

-Sisters of Charity of Our Lady, Mother of the Church
+Sisters of Charity of Our Lady, Mother of the Church (SCMC)

-In 1970, a group of sisters branched off from the Sisters of Charity of Our Lady Mother of Mercy to establish in Baltic the diocesan congregation of the Sisters of Charity of Our Lady, Mother of the Church (SCMC).
-It became a congregation of pontifical right in 1993.
-Their apostolates are primarily in education and health care.
-The sisters continue to operate the Academy of the Holy Family, a girls' school in Baltic.
+In 1970, Marie Alma, Provincial Superior of the Immaculate Heart of Mary Province of the Sisters of Charity in America, was given permission by Pope Paul VI to begin a new Congregation of diocesan right under the title Sisters of Charity of Our Lady, Mother of the Church (SCMC) in Baltic, CT.
+The Congregation flourished as a Congregation of diocesan right in the Norwich Diocese for twenty-three years.
+And on All Saints Day in 1993, John Paul II granted them their own Congregation under pontifical right.
+Their mission is "to live a life rooted in the Gospel, in imitation of Mary and expressed by prayer, charity, self sacrifice and loving obedience."
+They devote themselves to "the works of charity, and as true daughters in the heart of the Church, we serve others through the apostolates of education, caring for the sick, the aging and the poor, wherever there is a need."
+The Sisters of Charity of Our Lady, Mother of the Church continue to operate a nursing home St. Elizabeth's in WI, and the Academy of the Holy Family, an all girls Catholic high school in Baltic, CT.